emillen/better-tmux-sessions/README.md

 ### ta

+The tmux binding is `prefix + C-a`.

-show active sessions in fzf - the selected one is opened
+show active sessions in fzf - the selected one is opened:

 ```
 $ ta
 ```

-opens the session with the $session-name
+opens the session with the $session-name:

 ```
 $ ta $session-name
 ```

 ### ts

+The tmux binding is `prefix + C-s`.

 lets you search your folders in your home directory, using fzf - selected one is opened as a session: